famaus/JavaScript30/test.md

     $ git commit --amend

 This will once again, open up the configured text editor.
 This time, however, it will be pre-filled with the commit message we previously entered.
 This indicates that we are not creating a new commit, but editing the last.

+## git tag

+Tags are ref's that point to specific points in Git history.
+Tagging is generally used to capture a point in history that is used for a marked version release (i.e. v1.0.1).

+A tag is like a branch that doesn’t change.
+Unlike branches, tags, after being created, have no further history of commits.

+### Creating a tag

+To create a new tag execute the following command:

+    $ git tag <tagname>

+Replace `<tagname>` with a semantic identifier to the state of the repo at the time the tag is being created.
+A common pattern is to use version numbers like `git tag v1.4`.

+Git supports two different types of tags, annotated and lightweight tags.
+The previous example created a lightweight tag.
+Lightweight tags and Annotated tags differ in the amount of accompanying meta data they store.
+A best practice is to consider Annotated tags as public, and Lightweight tags as private.
+Annotated tags store extra meta data such as: the tagger name, email, and date.
+This is important data for a public release.
+Lightweight tags are essentially 'bookmarks' to a commit, they are just a name and a pointer to a commit, useful for creating quick links to relevant commits.

+### Annotated tags

+Annotated tags are stored as full objects in the Git database.
+To reiterate, They store extra meta data such as: the tagger name, email, and date.
+Similar to commits and commit messages Annotated tags have a tagging message.
+Additionally, for security, annotated tags can be signed and verified with GNU Privacy Guard (GPG).
+Suggested best practices for git tagging is to prefer annotated tags over lightweight so you can have all the associated meta-data.

+    $ git tag -a v1.4

+Executing this command will create a new annotated tag identified with `v1.4`.
+The command will then open up the configured default text editor to prompt for further meta data input.

+    $ git tag -a v1.4 -m "my version 1.4"

+Executing this command is similar to the previous invocation, however, this version of the command is passed the `-m` option and a message.
+This is a convenience method similar to `git commit -m` that will immediately create a new tag and forgo opening the local text editor in favor of saving the message passed in with the `-m` option.

+### Lightweight tags

+    $ git tag v1.4-lw

+Executing this command creates a lightweight tag identified as `v1.4-lw.` Lightweight tags are created with the absence of the `-a`, `-s`, or `-m` options.
+Lightweight tags create a new tag checksum and store it in the `.git/` directory of the project's repo.

+### Listing tags

+To list stored tags in a repo execute the following:

+    $ git tag

+To refine the list of tags the `-l` option can be passed with a wild card expression:

+    $ git tag -l *-rc*
+    v0.10.0-rc1
+    v0.11.0-rc1
+    v0.12.0-rc1
+    v0.13.0-rc1
+    v0.13.0-rc2
+    v0.14.0-rc1
+    v0.9.0-rc1
+    v15.0.0-rc.1
+    v15.0.0-rc.2
+    v15.4.0-rc.3

+This previous example uses the `-l` option and a wildcard expression of `-rc` which returns a list of all tags marked with a `-rc` prefix, traditionally used to identify _release candidates_.

+### Tagging old commits

+The previous tagging examples have demonstrated operations on implicit commits.
+By default, `git tag` will create a tag on the commit that `HEAD` is referencing.
+Alternatively `git tag` can be passed as a ref to a specific commit.
+This will tag the passed commit instead of defaulting to `HEAD.` To gather a list of older commits execute the `git log` command.

+    $ git log --oneline
+    3b1d230 (HEAD -> master) fixed EOL
+    460740c reverting back to fourth
+    0a4a799 restore to third change
+    f9ec630 Revert to "fourth change"
+    2e5676f Revert to "fourth change"
+    c922b14 fourth change
+    efae9f8 third change
+    335a181 second change
+    1976f2d (tag: v1.0) first change
+    8eca64f empty file

+Executing `git log` will output a list of commits.
+In this example we will pick `second change` for the new tag.
+We will need to reference to the commit SHA hash to pass to Git:

+    $ git tag -a v1.2 335a181

+Executing the above `git tag` invocation will create a new annotated commit identified as `v1.2` for the commit we selected in the previous `git log` example.

+### ReTagging/Replacing old tags

+If you try to create a tag with the same identifier as an existing tag, Git will throw an error like:

+    fatal: tag 'v0.4' already exists

+Additionally if you try to tag an older commit with an existing tag identifier Git will throw the same error.

+In the event that you must update an existing tag, the `-f FORCE` option must be used.

+    $ git tag -a -f v1.4 15027957951b64cf874c3557a0f3547bd83b3ff6

+Executing the above command will map the `15027957951b64cf874c3557a0f3547bd83b3ff6` commit to the `v1.4` tag identifier.
+It will override any existing content for the `v1.4` tag.

+### Sharing: Pushing tags to remote

+Sharing tags is similar to pushing branches.
+By default, `git push` will not push tags.
+Tags have to be explicitly passed to `git push`.

+    $ git push origin v1.4
+    Counting objects: 14, done.
+    Delta compression using up to 8 threads.
+    Compressing objects: 100% (12/12), done.
+    Writing objects: 100% (14/14), 2.05 KiB | 0 bytes/s, done.
+    Total 14 (delta 3), reused 0 (delta 0)
+    To git@bitbucket.com:atlasbro/gittagdocs.git
+     * [new tag]         v1.4 -> v1.4

+To push multiple tags simultaneously pass the `--tags` option to `git push` command.
+When another user clones or pulls a repo they will receive the new tags.

+### Checking out tags

+You can view the state of a repo at a tag by using the [git checkout](https://www.atlassian.com/git/tutorials/using-branches/git-checkout) command.

+    $ git checkout v1.4

+The above command will checkout the `v1.4` tag.
+This puts the repo in a detached `HEAD` state.
+This means any changes made will not update the tag.
+They will create a new detached commit.
+This new detached commit will not be part of any branch and will only be reachable directly by the commits SHA hash.
+Therefore it is a best practice to create a new branch anytime you're making changes in a detached `HEAD` state.

+### Deleting tags

+Deleting tags is a straightforward operation.
+Passing the `-d` option and a tag identifier to `git tag` will delete the identified tag.

+    $ git tag
+    v1
+    v2
+    v3
+    $ git tag -d v1
+    $ git tag
+    v2
+    v3

+In this example `git tag` is executed to display a list of tags showing v1, v2, v3, Then `git tag -d v1` is executed which deletes the v1 tag.

 ## .gitignore